dask/dask-blog/_posts/2020-08-21-running-tutorials.md

 ### Setting up the call

 Be sure to join the call ahead of the attendees.
 I would make sure this is at least before the final reminder email goes out.
 Personally I join 20 minutes or so before hand.
+This allows you to ensure the call is being recorded and that attendees were muted when they join.

 Consider the experience of the user's here.
 They will have signed up for an event online, received a few emails with Zoom call details and then they will join the call.
 If there is no indication that they are in the right place within a few seconds they may become anxious.